LeetLLM

 Diagnose the shift before spending training compute

-A useful direct signal is held-out raw-text loss and its exponentiated form, perplexity: establish a base-model value on domain documents, then test whether CPT lowers it while a general-text control remains inside budget.
-A base model scoring worse on domain than general text is only a screening clue because corpora can have different inherent predictability; it doesn't by itself prove CPT will improve product tasks.
+A useful direct signal is held-out raw-text loss and its exponentiated form, perplexity.
+Record the base model's value on domain documents, then test whether CPT lowers it while a general-text control stays inside budget.
+A base model scoring worse on domain than general text is only a screening clue, because corpora can have different inherent predictability.
+It doesn't prove CPT will improve product tasks.

 Fragmentation during tokenization is a weaker diagnostic.
-A fixed tokenizer may use more tokens for unfamiliar terminology, increasing context cost, but CPT doesn't change that tokenizer unless you deliberately redesign embeddings and retrain compatible weights.
+A fixed tokenizer may spend more tokens on unfamiliar identifiers, which raises context cost, but CPT doesn't change that tokenizer unless you redesign embeddings and retrain compatible weights.
 Use fertility as a corpus inspection signal, not a promise that continued pretraining will shorten tokenized documents.

 measure_tokenizer_fertility.py